barrykooij/related-posts-for-wp/readme.txt

 == Changelog ==

+= 2.2.1: October 5, 2023 =
+* Tweak: Playground links need to be opened in a new tab.

 = 2.2.0: October 5, 2023 =
 * Tweak: Updated & improved stop words list for en_US.
 * Tweak: Corrected ahref detection in linking process.